oyejide1/Users-search-app/README.md

 # Users-search-app
-React app to search the details of the users of an online platform.
+This react app gives the details of a user of an online platform or system management app (gitHub in this case) base on the provided search input.
+The details is gotten by simply sending a request to the API of the platform.